honghungluong/capstone-cloud-developer/README.md

 # Serverless Wishlist

-A simple Wishlist Cart application using AWS Lambda and Serverless framework.
+A simple Wishlist items Cart application using AWS Lambda and Serverless framework.

 # Functionality of the application